yuhisern7/enterprise-security/README.md

 ### ✅ Production-Grade ML Features (All Implemented)

-The ML system has been engineered to solve common distributed learning problems:
+The ML system has been engineered with hybrid architecture (centralized training + decentralized enforcement):

 #### ✅ Intelligent Retraining Strategy